rledford/impinj-reader-provisioner/README.md

 _http://192.168.1.100:80/itemsense/swagger_

-_NOTE_: When prompted to enter a username and password, while executing the step below, provide the `admin` user's credentials to ensure the actions execute with sufficient privileges.
+_NOTE_: When prompted to enter a username and password, while executing the steps below, provide the `admin` user's credentials to ensure the actions execute with sufficient privileges.

 ---